gaurovgiri/chat-chamber/README.md

 where client.exe is stored.
 The dynamic library is for the using the posix thread.

-For Linux: './client' to run the client and './server' to run the server
+For Linux: './client' to run the client and './server' to run the server and for compilation use gcc client.c -o client -lpthread

 It is opensource, anyone can clone and edit as per their way.